 This is what a typical race day looks like:

-The racecourse is normally opened 90 minutes before the start of the 1st race (You can find the exact opening hours here).
+The racecourse normally opens 90 minutes before the start of the 1st race (you can find the exact opening times here).

 Interested in a public racecourse tour?

-Approximately 20 minutes before the respective race, the horses come into the lead ring.
+Approximately 20 minutes before each race, the horses enter the lead ring.
 The most promising candidates are presented to the audience.

-At this time, the jockeys also enter the guide ring and go to their team (owner and trainer), the trainer gives the jockey the order, an instruction on how to ride the horse in the race.
+At this time the jockeys also enter the lead ring and go to their team (owner and trainer), the trainer gives the jockey the order, an instruction on how the horse is to be ridden in the race.

-Approx. 10 minutes before the start, horse and rider leave the driving ring and proceed to the starting area.
-Time for you to place your bets (Note: During busy periods it is recommended to place your bets earlier to avoid queues).
+Approx. 10 minutes before the start, horse and rider leave the lead ring and make their way to the starting area.
+Time for you to place your bets (note: during busy periods it is advisable to place your bets earlier to avoid queues).

-Approximately one minute before the race, the starter gives the signal to move the horses into the starting boxes - the race can begin.
+Approximately one minute before the race, the starter gives the signal for the horses to move into the starting boxes - the race can begin.

-After the race, the horses enter the heeling ring in front of the scale building.
+After the race, the horses are placed in the heel ring in front of the weighbridge building.

-The award ceremony will also take place there and the prizes will be presented.
-The winning team is of course happy about the applause of the surrounding audience.
+The award ceremony also takes place there and the prizes are presented.
+The winning team is naturally delighted with the applause from the surrounding audience.

-After the sporting particularly valuable group races, the national anthem is played for the winning team.
+After the particularly valuable group races, the national anthem is played for the winning team.

-Afterwards, the first horses enter the ring for the next race - the cycle begins anew.
+The first horses then enter the lead ring for the next race - the cycle starts all over again.
 The usually eight to nine races a day take place at intervals of 30 to 35 minutes.
-Therefore, you always have time to visit the numerous exhibition tents and food and beverage stands.
+You therefore always have time to visit the numerous exhibition tents and food and drink stands.

 We wish you an exciting race day!